-Staff Response: The land use being requested for the property can address some of the increased demand for residential uses in this area.
+Staff Response: The land use being requested for the property can address some of the increased demand for institutional uses supporting the hospital in this area.
 At the point of development of the site, review regarding other aspects of this criteria such as connectivity and compatibility may be accomplished to confirm consistency with the requirements of the City's Comprehensive Plan.